axelvaldez/radical-companies/_posts/6-how-to/2022-08-22-small-bites-the-co-ownership-model.markdown

 <h1>RADs</h1>
  <p><span class="_paradigm">RAD</span>s<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a> are all about recognizing contributions <em>and assigning them a value</em>.
 What the boss is doing when he assigns bonuses does it but in the privacy of his mind&mdash;nobody else knows if he is recognizing a financial contribution to the business&rsquo; bottom line or to his ego.</p>
  <p><span class="_paradigm">RAD</span>s are a tool for decentralizing the recognition of contributions.
-It is similar to what they boss does in his head, but, instead, lets everybody do it.
-These distributions is fully transparent, too, including the reason why each contribution is being recognized.
+It is similar to what the boss does in his head, but, instead, lets everybody do it.
+These distributions are fully transparent, too, including the reason why each contribution is being recognized.
 Finally, <span class="_paradigm">RAD</span>s make contributions <em>tangible</em>.
 Instead of vague attaboy, <span class="_paradigm">RAD</span>s can be translated to a percentage of, say, profits (<em>i.e.</em>, earned dividends).</p>

 <h1>Building Communities</h1>
  <p><span class="_paradigm">RAD</span>s could also be as a way to implement ways of easing into co-ownership by building communities.<a href="#en03"><sup id="bm03">&hairsp;&nabla;&hairsp;</sup></a></p>